b-lukaszuk/testxls_do_testtxt_blackboard/README.md

 popros o pomoc autora :)

-Po utworzeniu testu w blackboardzie, wczytujemy pliki z pytaniami po kliknieciu "Import" ("Przekaż pytania")
+Po utworzeniu testu w blackboardzie, wczytujemy pliki z pytaniami po kliknieciu "Import" ("Przekaż pytania"), a potem "Submit" ("Wyślij")

 ## Do użytku własnego, nie powinno być używane przez nikogo innego.
 ## For personal use only, should not be used by anyone else.